linuxdynasty/ld-ansible-filter-plugins/filter_plugins/README.md

+# AWS.py

+## Each aws filter is surrounded by the aws_retry decorator.
+The aws_retry decorator will retry based on the following exceptions
+* RequestLimitExceeded
+* Unavailable
+* ServiceUnavailable
+* InternalFailure
+* InternalError
+* "\w+.NotFound" (Eventual Consistency)

+The aws_retry decorator takes on the following kwargs.
+* tries (number of times to try) default=10
+* delay (initial delay between retries in seconds) default=3
+* backoff (This is the multiplier, that will double on each retry) default=2

-# Ansible Filters for AWS in aws.py
+## Ansible Filters for AWS in aws.py
 * get_vpc_id_by_name
 * get_ami_image_id
 * get_instance_id_by_name